 Our Co-ordinated Measurement of Business Information System (COMBINE) and other processes collect key sustainability information on each part of the business model.
 Our Sustainability Strategy supports and influences this integrated approach and sets out a range of strategic commitments that relate to key social, environmental and economic issues.
-For example, the principles in our Business, Sustainability and Energy & Climate Change Strategies led us to adopt a carbon reduction target which commits us to reducing the carbon intensity of our operations by 25% by 2018.
-In 2017 we exceeded this target, achieving a 38.7% reduction.
+For example, the principles in our Business, Sustainability and Energy & Climate Change Strategies led us to adopt a carbon reduction target which commits us to reducing the carbon intensity of our operations by 50% by 2023.
+By 2018 we had achieved a 38.7% reduction.
 In terms of energy data collection, we invested in a robust energy data process to provide confidence for decision making, and we worked on embedding our energy cost model to improve confidence in financial decisions around energy.

-The vast majority of our new homes were fitted with smart meters as standard.
+The vast majority of our new homes are fitted with smart meters as standard.
 Smart meters come with an energy monitor that shows homeowners their consumption and cost to encourage energy savings.
-We continued to evaluate leading smart energy systems with a view to undertaking a wider roll out.
-This included installing the product HIVE, smart thermostats by British Gas into our show homes as a customer option on particular developments and in six regional businesses as an option.
+We continue to evaluate leading smart energy systems with a view to undertaking a wider roll out.
+This includes installing 'HIVE' smart thermostats into our show homes as a customer option on particular developments and in six regional businesses as an option.
 In the future, this will allow our customers to remotely control their heating and hot water, helping them to save energy and money.

-We collect and report on greenhouse gas emissions under Section 7 of The Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013 and produce a dedicated annual sustainability report.
+We collect and report on greenhouse gas emissions under Section 7 of The Companies Act 2006 (Strategic Report and Directors' Report) Regulations 2013 and produce a dedicated annual Sustainability Report.